mattermost/docs/source/boards/work-with-cards.rst

 Attach files
 ------------

-From Mattermost v7.7 you can attach files to your cards, which viewers can view and download.
+From Mattermost v7.7 you can attach files to your cards, which other board members can download.
 There are no limitations to the file types that you can upload.

 To upload a file to a card, select **Attach** in the top-right corner of the card.
 Then select the file you'd like to upload.
 When your file has been uploaded, you can find it in the **Attachments** section of the card.
 Select the **+** sign to add additional files to your card.